VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 User-to-User VoIP

-Calls between users are where a VoIP phone provider would establish voice communications between multiple users internally.
-In many cases, these calls occur over the Local Area Network, such as in an office building.
+Calls between users are where a VoIP phone system establishes voice communications between multiple users internally.
+These calls often occur over the Local Area Network, such as in an office building.

 Popular in both personal and business contexts, this allows two or more users to communicate directly through the Internet.
-Examples of user-to-user VoIP include virtual meeting platforms like Google Meet or Skype.
+Examples of user-to-user VoIP include virtual meeting platforms like Google Meet or Teams.

 User to Traditional Phone